joepetrakovich/rose-derby/README.md

 ## Description

-A brief but informative overview of your project.
-Explain its purpose, features, and why it exists.

 Rose Derby is a horse betting "game", similar to real-world horse betting, except with simulated races using Oasis Sapphire RNG to determine the race results.
 What makes it interesting is that the participants are all completely private but the statistics and game activity is public, so it's obvious people are playing (and winning), but no one knows _who_ is playing.

 Players are incentivized to schedule and find participants for races by setting a % organizer "take" which awards them a percentage of the total betting pool on a race.
 Then once the betting window has ended, players are then further incentivized to call the "determine race results" function to compute the results with Sapphire RNG and receive an additional percentage of the pool.